The Latest News On The API Economy

 Searching: No Search Term , Filtered By Category: "Mapping", Category: "Data"

-Eight APIs have been added to the ProgrammableWeb directory in categories such as Open Data, Natural Language Processing, and Copyrights.
-Featured today is an API that provides data for rocket launches to space from Earth.
-Here's a rundown of the new additions for API enthusiasts.
+Eleven APIs have been added to the ProgrammableWeb directory in categories such as Natural Language Processing, Transportation, Games, SQL, and DevOps.
+One highlight today is the PokéAPI, which can access a Pokémon database.
+Here's a rundown of the latest additions.